-- Course exemptions are recommended by the administrator of the program area to the Dean of Graduate Studies.
+- Course exemptions are recommended by the Chair of the PAC to the Faculty of Graduate Studies.

 - Decisions concerning course exemptions can not be appealed under Concordia University of Edmonton’s appeal procedures

-- Course Substitution means that a department may, at its discretion, exempt specific required courses from a student’s program to substitute more appropriate courses equivalent in weight to the courses exempted.
+- Course Substitution means that a department may, at its discretion, substitute specific required courses from a student’s program with more appropriate courses equivalent in weight.